OpenNebula/docs/source/management_and_operations/network_management/tproxy.rst

 .. note::

-    The YAML snippet above defines two distinct proxies, where the first one is the usual OneGate proxy and the second is a completely custom service.
+    The YAML snippet above defines two distinct proxies, where the first is the usual OneGate proxy and the second is a completely custom service.

 .. important::

-    When the ``:networks:`` YAML key is missing or empty, it's assumed that the particular proxy should be applied to **all** available Virtual Networks.
+    If the ``:networks:`` YAML key is missing or empty, the particular proxy will be applied to *all* available Virtual Networks.
 Defining multiple entries with the identical ``:service_port:`` values will have no effect as the subsequent duplicates will be ignored by networking drivers.

-**To apply the configuration two steps need to be performed:**
+**To apply the configuration, you need to perform two steps:**

-1. The ``OpenNebulaNetwork.conf`` file needs to be synced into Hypervisor hosts with ``onehost sync -f`` (executed by the ``oneadmin`` system user on the leader Front-end machine).
+1. On the leader Front-end machine: as the ``oneadmin`` system user, sync the ``OpenNebulaNetwork.conf`` file with the Hypervisor hosts, by running ``onehost sync -f``.
-2. Any already running guests have to be power-cycled (for example with ``onevm poweroff`` followed by ``onevm resume`` CLI commands), otherwise the desired configuration changes may show no effect.
+2. Power-cycle any running guests (for example by running ``onevm poweroff`` followed by ``onevm resume``); otherwise the desired configuration changes may show no effect.

 Guest Configuration
 ================================================================================

-The most common use case of Transparent Proxies seems to be communication with OneGate, an example Virtual Machine template could look like:
+The most common use case of Transparent Proxies is for communication with OneGate.
+Below is an example Virtual Machine template:

 .. code::